cubing/cubingcontests.com/README.md

 ## Admin features (WIP section)

 In order to enable records tracking, the admin has to go to the `Configure record types` page, which can be found on the admin dashboard, and set the wanted records as active.
-They can also be given custom custom labels in order to differentiate them from official WCA records.
+They can also be given custom custom labels in order to differentiate them from official WCA records. **ATTENTION:** for now only WRs are supported.

+## Deployment

+If you would like to deploy your own Cubing Contests instance, follow these instructions.
+To-do: add instructions...

 ## Development